 Deadline for Payment of Expatriate Employment Levy

-The deadline for payment is Thirty (30) days and the penalty for default payment is N 3,000,000 (Three Million Naira Only).
+The deadline for payment is Thirty (30) days and the penalty for default payment is N3,000,000.

-- Maintaining Comprehensive Records: Employers are required to maintain comprehensive records related to their expatriate employee (s) as well as evidence of payment of their EEL, both of which are subject to audits by the Nigeria Immigration Service.
+Employers are required to maintain comprehensive records related to their expatriate employees as well as evidence of payment of their EEL, both of which are subject to audits by the Nigeria Immigration Service.

 The information provided in this article is for general informational purposes only and does not constitute legal advice.